roth-hex-lab/roth-hex-lab.github.io/content/authors/doruk/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Middle East Technical University(METU), Technical University of Munich(TUM)
+  - name: Middle East Technical University(METU), Technical University of Munich (TUM).
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer engineer and a master's student in the Informatics department at the Technical University of Munich.
+bio: Doruk is an MSc student at the Department of Informatics, Technical University of Munich (TUM).

 interests:
   - Computer Vision
+  - Computer Graphics
+  - Game Development and Interaction Design
   - Extended Reality
-  - Human Computer Interaction
-  - BCI

 education:
   courses: